Igglybuff/awesome-piracy/readme.md

 - [/r/DeezloaderIsBack](https://www.reddit.com/r/DeezloadersIsBack) Community supporting Deezloader
 - [Get rid of Spotify ads](https://www.reddit.com/r/Piracy/comments/9jvlf8/get_rid_of_spotify_adsbannerslimited_skips_and/) Short guide on avoiding ads, banners, limited skips, and locked shuffle mode in Spotify Free
 - [Spotify Megathread](https://www.reddit.com/r/Piracy/comments/82wzi0/spotify_megathread/) /r/Piracy Spotify-related discussion and future developments
+- [EZBlocker](https://github.com/Xeroday/Spotify-Ad-Blocker/) a Spotify Ad Blocker written in C# for Windows 7/8/10.
+- [TunesKit](https://www.tuneskit.com/) iTunes DRM removal tool
+- [Requiem](https://digiex.net/threads/requiem-4-1-remove-itunes-drm-fairplay-from-music-video-and-books.11796/) Requiem is a program that removes Apple's DRM (called FairPlay) from songs, videos, and books purchased on iTunes
+- [How to Remove DRM From iTunes Movies and TV Shows](https://www.howtogeek.com/291612/how-to-remove-drm-from-itunes-movies-and-tv-shows/) HowToGeek article on how to use TunesKit and Requiem

 ## Software
 - [How to patch Adobe CC 2017 applications on Windows](https://drive.google.com/file/d/0BxfywKwnIU2JdFFraUxhVkllbnc/view)
 - [HOW TO PATCH ADOBE APPLICATIONS ON MAC, WORKING EARLY 2017](https://drive.google.com/file/d/0BxfywKwnIU2JY1RxV0M0U0J1Z1E/view)
 - [Pirating Adobe CC for Dummies](https://www.reddit.com/r/Piracy/comments/5f5uz7/pirating_adobe_cc_for_dummies/) detailed guide about pirating Adobe CC for Windows
 - [/r/MSToolkit](https://www.reddit.com/r/mstoolkit) Tools for activating Windows software, including Windows 10 itself
+- [Windows 10 Digital License](https://www.nsaneforums.com/topic/312871-windows-10-digital-license-hwid-kms38%E2%84%A2-generation/?tab=comments#comment-1327529) Advanced tutorial from s1ave77 on activating Windows 10 "legitimately" by binding your HWID to a Microsoft account
+- [How to download and install Windows 10 LTSB](https://www.reddit.com/r/Piracy/comments/8pfnun/how_to_download_and_install_windows_10_ltsb/) Guide by /u/sq_skez.
+"Take everything we loved about Windows 7, add the under-the-hood improvements of Windows 8 and 10 but none of the marketing/cloud/phone app/user-tracking crap, and what do you get?
+Windows 10 Enterprise LTSC edition."
+- [nsane.down](https://www.nsanedown.com/) Popular file sharing forum focused on software

 ## Ebooks
 - [LibGen](http://libgen.io/) search engine for articles and books on various topics, which allows free access to content that is otherwise paywalled or not digitized elsewhere